 Guide to taking your pension early and continuing to work

-Now that it’s possible to draw your pension at 55, early retirement is possible for many more of us – at least in theory.
+You can usually draw from your private pension at the age of 55, making an early retirement possible – at least in theory.

-It’s also much easier to take phased retirement, where you continue to work (probably fewer hours) while cashing in your pension.
+Phased retirement is also an option, where you continue to work (probably fewer hours) while cashing in your pension.

 Here are the issues to think about if you want to take your pension early and still work.